 Types

 Every feature in FeatureQL has a type, and the language does not coerce between type families automatically.
-If you add a BIGINT to a DOUBLE, you get an error — you must cast explicitly (Integer literals get special treatment when used alongside DECIMAL values).
+If you add a BIGINT to a DOUBLE, you get an error — you must cast explicitly.

 Supported types